George-Grainger/symput-site/data/team/en/amir.md

 ---
-name: 'Amir'
+name: 'Amir Hazim'
-summary: 'مرحبا بالعالم'
+summary: 'Code Enthusiast | Gamer | Sports Person'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.